Hand holding acorns

 Desiree Renee Martinez

-Desiree Renee Martinez is Gabrieliño (Tongva), an archaeologist and President of Cogstone Resource Management.
+Desiree Renee Martinez is Gabrieliño (Tongva), an archaeologist and Tribal Relations and NAGPRA/CalNAGPRA Director at California Polytechnic State University, Pomona.
 Desiree received her BA in Anthropology from the University of Pennsylvania and her MA in Anthropology from Harvard University.
 Desiree is a co-Director of the Pimu Catalina Island Archaeological Project that melds archaeology with traditional knowledge in collaboration with Gabrieliño (Tongva) community members.
 Desiree’s life has been dedicated to obtaining the skills and knowledge necessary to combat the wanton destruction of Native American sacred and cultural sites.